vmware-tanzu/velero/docs/faq.md

 ## When is it appropriate to use Ark instead of etcd's built in backup/restore?

-If you only want to backup/restore a single etcd cluster, you may be better off using etcd's backup and restore tooling.
-However, doing so restricts you to reconstructing your Kubernetes cluster data exactly as it was preserved.
-Etcd's restore tooling is good if what you want is to recover from data loss in a single etcd cluster, but does not support more sophisticated restores such as cluster migrations and restoring Kubernetes state stored across multiple etcd clusters.
+Etcd's restore tooling is good for recovering from data loss in a single etcd cluster, but does not support more sophisticated restores.
+If you only want to recover from data loss in a single etcd cluster, you're likely better off using etcd's backup/restore tooling.

-Ark is useful for:
+Examples of cases where Ark is useful:

 * backing up both Kubernetes resources and persistent volume state
 * cluster migrations